Eliminate Dental Anxiety

 Can I eat before dental sedation?

-No– In addition to following any pre-op recommendations by Dr. Klym, it’s crucial to avoid eating or drinking for six hours prior to sedation.
+In addition to following any pre-op recommendations by Dr. Klym, it’s crucial to avoid eating or drinking for at least six hours before sedation.
 However, you may have water up to two hours before your appointment.

-When you’re sedated, your reflexes are suppressed and if you have food or beverages in your stomach and become nauseous, you’re more likely to vomit and aspirate.
-If you eat or drink prior to sedation, your procedure will be canceled.
+When you’re sedated, your reflexes are suppressed.
+If you have food or beverages in your stomach and become nauseous, you’re more likely to face complications during sedation.
+If you eat or drink before sedation, your procedure will be canceled.

 What are some ways I can deal with dental anxiety?

 We understand that going to the dentist can be stressful for some patients.
-In the days leading up to your appointment, and the day of, there are some things you can do to decrease the anxiety you experience about going to the dentist.
-These include:
+In the days leading up to your appointment, there are some things you can do to alleviate any anxious feelings.

 - Use hand signals if you experience discomfort